Burgh le Marsh

-Burgh le Marsh is a town, and electoral ward in the East Lindsey district of Lincolnshire, England.
+Burgh le Marsh is a town and civil parish in the East Lindsey district of Lincolnshire, England.

 Geography

 The town is built on a low hill surrounded by former marsh land, and the marsh influenced the town's name.
 Both the windmill and the church are visible from a distance.
 The A158 used to run through from west to east, but it was rerouted when a new bypass was opened in late 2007, reducing traffic congestion dramatically.
 A Roman road passes through the town on the way to Skegness, coming from the north-west via Tetford and Ulceby.
 The town is on the site of a former Roman fort.

 Saxon burial mound

 Near the parish St. Peter's and St. Paul's Church is a large earthen mound.
 Excavations in the 1930s found Saxon burial remains here.
 There is a dip in the top of the mound.
 Some researchers suggest that it was a site for cockfighting.
 To this day the mound is known as Cock Hill.